 In the past, traditionally dentists would take physical impressions of the teeth and then send these off to a dental lab to create the custom inlays and onlays.
 Today, you can save a lot of time thanks to CEREC technology.

 CEREC brings the dental lab to the dental practice, allowing dentists to take impressions, create custom dental restorations at the practice, and place these custom restorations after they complete them.
 A process that could take a week to two weeks now only takes a few hours.

 With CEREC, we take a digital impression of the teeth.
 We then send this information to an on-site milling unit that crafts the inlay/onlay out of a solid block of dental porcelain that we color match to a patient’s tooth.

 Once we create the inlay or onlay, we check it one last time for proper fit and appearance.
 Then we adhere it securely in place.
 We give the patient some general guidelines for proper care in the short term.
 Additionally, any tips for good dental hygiene in the long run to ensure optimal results.

-For more information about inlays and onlays, be sure to contact our team of dentists today.
+For more information about the dental onlay procedure, be sure to contact our Phoenix or Ahwatukee office today.
 We at Imagine Dental look forward to your visit and discussing your options for dental care treatment.